Gens81/brave-new-world/BNW-post-2.1-modifications-main/ips/readme.txt

 - speedrun
 It's a combination of abridged+notext+fast_anim.
 It's a way to sail fast in a bnw playtrough for your replays.

+-selectable_blitz_bushido (Fëanor)
+Convert Blitz and Bushido in a simple selectable menu